Benzodiazepine “Benzo” Detox at Compass Detox in Florida

 Less common symptoms can occur as well, especially in cases of severe benzodiazepine addiction.
 These include hallucinations, seizures, psychosis or psychotic reactions, and increased risk of suicidal ideation.
 Benzodiazepine withdrawal, or benzodiazepine withdrawal syndrome, can result in long-term physical and mental damage and should always be treated in a medical detox program.

 Benzo Rebound Anxiety and Insomnia

 The rebound effect can be just as serious of a threat to your sobriety as withdrawal from the benzodiazepine itself.
-Because the rebound effect means the return of the symptoms that originally lead to benzodiazepine addiction, without a treatment to resolve these underlying issues, you are much more likely to abuse again.
-In fact, simply having been prescribed benzodiazepine statistically increases the likelihood of a future overdose of a range of drugs.
-In many cases, Compass is able to help find ways for people to manage these underlying symptoms without drugs, for example, by discovering new talents or hobbies, or simply feeling they are not alone in their struggle.
+Because the rebound effect means returning the symptoms that originally lead to benzodiazepine addiction, without a treatment to resolve these underlying issues, you are much more likely to abuse again.
+In fact, having been prescribed benzodiazepine statistically increases the likelihood of a future overdose of a range of drugs.
+In many cases, Compass Detox can help find ways for people to manage these underlying symptoms without drugs, for example, by discovering new talents or hobbies or simply feeling they are not alone in their struggle.